omnimrt/telegram-bot/README.md

 ## Features

 - **Film Management**: Add films to the database (admin only)
-- **Voting System**: Vote on films with "Seen" or "Not Seen" options
-- **Duplicate Prevention**: Users can only vote once per film
+- **Round-Based Voting**: Each user can vote for ONE film per round
+- **Private Vote Confirmations**: Vote confirmations sent via private message (DM)
 - **Scoring System**:
   - Seen films: 0.5 points
   - Not seen films: 1.0 points
-- **Results Display**: View all films sorted by score
+- **Results Display**: View all films sorted by score for current round
 - **Winner Announcement**: See the top-scoring film with trophy emoji
+- **Round Management**: Admins can create new voting rounds
 - **Inline Buttons**: Easy voting with tap-to-vote buttons

 ## Commands

 - `/start` - Welcome message and command list
 - `/addfilm <film name>` - Add a new film (Admin only)
-- `/vote` - Show all films with voting buttons
+- `/vote` - Vote for ONE film in the current round
-- `/results` - Display all films sorted by score
+- `/results` - Display all films sorted by score for current round
-- `/winner` - Show the top-scoring film
+- `/winner` - Show the top-scoring film for current round
+- `/newround <name>` - Create a new voting round (Admin only)

 ## Setup Instructions